 Dimitris Argyropoulos

-Dr. Dimitris S. Argyropoulos is a Professor and Finland Distinguished Professor of Chemistry.
+Dr. Dimitris S. Argyropoulos is a Professor Emeritus at North Carolina State University and a Finland Distinguished Professor of Chemistry.
 The work of his group focuses on the organic chemistry of wood components and the development of new chemistry for transforming the carbon present in our trees toward producing valuable chemicals, materials and energy.

 Dr. Argyropoulos received his Ph.D. in Organic Chemistry from McGill University in Montreal, Canada where he also served as a PAPRICAN professor with the Chemistry department.
 His teaching is primarily related to wood chemistry, biomaterial characterization, carbohydrate, lignin and polymer chemistry.
 Dr. Argyropoulos is a Fellow of the International Academy of Wood Science and a Fellow of the Canadian Institute of Chemistry.
 In addition to being a member to a number of professional societies (ACS, TAPPI, PAPTAC), Dr. Argyropoulos serves the editorial boards of five scientific journals as well the board of the International Lignin Institute and a number of International Scientific committees.
 He has also served as the Division Chair, and Secretary of the Cellulose and Renewable Materials of the American Chemical Society.